JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 * add facebook link to homepage icon
 * add twitter link to homepage icon

+* archive history page

+* add links and info to footer: heritage site
+* add links and info to footer: company number
+* add links and info to footer: pop up modal for terms and conditions
-* add links and info to footer
+* add links and info to footer: delete "other stuff"
 * create paypal codes
 * add paypal codes / buttons to shop page

+* terms and conditions text
+* wildlife text

 * longterm: convert to cms